Foxtons Executes Share Buyback Programme - TipRanks.com

 More about Foxtons

 Foxtons Group PLC operates in the real estate industry, primarily focusing on estate agency services.
-The company is known for its property sales and lettings services, catering to the residential market in the UK.
+The company is known for its residential property sales and lettings in the London market.

 Technical Sentiment Signal: Sell

-For detailed information about FOXT stock, go to TipRanks’ Stock Analysis page.
+For a thorough assessment of FOXT stock, go to TipRanks’ Stock Analysis page.